Janet Ellis

 Janet Ellis, MBE (born 16 September 1955) is an English television presenter, actress and writer, who is best known for presenting the children's television programmes Blue Peter and Jigsaw between 1979 and 1987.
 She has published two novels, The Butcher's Hook (2016) and How It Was (2019).
-She has three children: the singer/songwriter Sophie Ellis-Bextor, the former child actor now drummer Jackson Ellis-Leach and the art historian Martha Ellis-Leach.
+She is the mother of three children: singer/songwriter Sophie Ellis-Bextor, musician and former child actor Jackson Ellis-Leach and art historian Martha Ellis-Leach.

 Early life

-Ellis was born in Chatham, Kent on September 16, 1955.
-Her father was a soldier, who was stationed during her childhood at various places in Britain and Germany.
-Accordingly, she attended seven schools in the two countries, including Russell House School between the ages of five and seven, and St Hilary's between the ages of 11 and 13 (both in Sevenoaks, Kent), and from the ages of 13 to 17 her last school was Richmond County School for Girls in London.
-Having expressed an interest in acting since the age of five, she applied to, and was accepted by, the Central School of Speech and Drama in London, but because she was too young her place was deferred for a year.
+Ellis was born in Chatham, Kent, on 16 September 1955.
+Her father Michael "Mike" Ellis was a soldier who was stationed during her childhood at various places in Britain and West Germany, and her mother was Judith Newton.
+Accordingly, she attended seven schools in the two countries, including Russell House School in Otford, Kent between the ages of five and seven, St Hilary's in Sevenoaks, Kent between the ages of 11 and 13, and from the ages of 13 to 17, her last school was Richmond County School for Girls in Richmond, Surrey (now in London).

+Having expressed an interest in acting since the age of five, she applied to and was accepted by the Central School of Speech and Drama in London but because she was too young, her place was deferred for a year.
 She spent the year gaining experience of the acting world by working backstage at the Comedy Theatre in central London.

-She has a sister, Sharon, who is two years younger than her.
+She has a sister, Sharon, who is two years her junior.

 Television career

 1978–1987

 Ellis's first television appearance in 1978 was a small role in the BBC's children's programme Jackanory Playhouse, followed by a bit part credited as Marge's Friend in The Sweeney episode Hard Men.

 Her big break came in 1979, when she landed the job of regular presenter of the Clive Doig-produced Jigsaw.
 Also that year she played the character of "Teka" in the Doctor Who story The Horns of Nimon.
 After four series in Jigsaw Ellis left to join Blue Peter on 28 April 1983.
 During her four-year stint, she co-presented with Simon Groom, Sarah Greene, Peter Duncan, Michael Sundin, Mark Curry and Caron Keating.
-During the run, she became the first civilian woman in Europe to free fall from 20000 ft – but not before breaking her leg during training.
+During the run, she became the first civilian woman in Europe to free fall from 20000 ft – but not before breaking her pelvis during training.
 Her last show was on 29 June 1987.
 It is sometimes claimed that Ellis was sacked from the programme for being unmarried and pregnant with son Jackson, but in recent years Ellis has stated that she was fully supported by the Blue Peter production team and the decision to leave the programme was her own.